A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice

-Unlike previous surveys that often focus solely on the theoretical or practical aspects, our survey uniquely covers the integration of theoretical advancements with practical applications, offering a comprehensive overview that addresses both academic and industry perspectives.
+\textbf{Difference with Existing Surveys} Unlike previous surveys that often focus solely on the theoretical or practical aspects, our survey uniquely covers the integration of theoretical advancements with practical applications, offering a comprehensive overview that addresses both academic and industry perspectives.
 Furthermore, we identify emerging trends and future research directions, such as the integration of explainable AI in RS to ensure transparency and user trust.